-If applying to colleges during the pandemic taught me anything, it’s that more people are willing to talk to people who politely reach out than I expected.
+I was surprised to discover that more people are willing to talk to people who politely reach out than I expected.

-Knowing I wouldn’t be able to visit most schools in person, I began to search for students online with whom I could talk.
+Knowing I wouldn’t be able to visit every school in person, I began to search for students online with whom I could talk.
 Initially, I reached out to my college counselor to see if she knew any alumni who were willing to talk.
 She gave me their emails, and I sent out an introductory message.

 For other schools, I went to LinkedIn and searched for my high school.
 From there, I went to the alumni tab and searched for the names of specific colleges.
 This is also a helpful tool for seeing the types of jobs people with certain majors get after attending different schools.

 Here’s an example of a message I sent on LinkedIn, abiding by its 300-character limit:

 My name is Matthew and I’m a rising senior at (high school name).
 I’m particularly interested in (college name), but haven’t been able to visit.
 I was wondering if you have time for a quick call to talk about your experience there, any insights you have, and possible connections to (high school name).